 Let’s be honest, universally, most celebrations centre around lots of food and (often) lots of drinking.
 Sharing the joy of the safe arrival of a new family member is no different.

 Talking about eggs, Turkish mums traditionally stay home with baby for the first 20 days.
 After that time, they will take their child to visit friends and collect a handkerchief with an egg and candy.
-The egg is believed to help keep baby healthy, the candy is for good-naturedness (Source: Romper, 2016).
+The egg, believed to help keep baby healthy, the candy is for good-naturedness (Source: Romper, 2016).

 Protecting the child – Religious and spiritual rituals